 Being on a mission to help others with autoimmune disease and inflammation, I thought about lectins as I was cranking up a batch of lentil soup requested by my son-in-law.
 So, lectins…to eat or not to eat…that is the question.
-Lectin-containing foods have been a source of debate, especially for those who have autoimmune disease.
+Lectin-containing foods have been a source of debate, especially for those who have an autoimmune disease.

 Just because a particular food may be considered healthy, doesn’t mean it is good for you.
-Many studies show that plant foods, for example contain anti-nutrients which prevent us from absorbing certain nutrients and can even get into our bloodstream and trigger immune responses.
+Many studies show that plant foods, for example, contain anti-nutrients that prevent us from absorbing certain nutrients and can even get into our bloodstream and trigger immune responses.
 Lectins are one example.
 Wheat, vegetables (particularly nightshades), seeds, beans, legumes (soy, peanuts, lentils, etc.), traditional dairy products, grain-fed and farm-raised animal proteins contain lectins, which can increase inflammation in some people.

-Dr. Steven Gundry in his book, The Plant Paradox, sees lectins as a cause of autoimmune disease, believes lectin-rich foods should be limited in the diet, and provides a “yes” and “no” list for lectin-containing foods, especially for those testing positive for lectin sensitivity. [i] However, a recent research study looking at the reaction of lectin antibodies with human tissues indicated that some people may develop antibodies and autoimmune reactions to lectins, but disagreed with this as a blanket concept.[ii]
+Dr. Steven Gundry in his book, The Plant Paradox, sees lectins as a cause of autoimmune disease, believes lectin-rich foods should be limited in the diet and provides a “yes” and “no” list for lectin-containing foods, especially for those testing positive for lectin sensitivity. [i] However, a recent research study looking at the reaction of lectin antibodies with human tissues indicated that some people may develop antibodies and autoimmune reactions to lectins, but disagreed with this as a blanket concept.[ii]

 While eliminating WGA may help some, it may not be the total solution for everyone with lectin sensitivity.
-Unfortunately, other lectins such as chitin-binding lectins are found in tomatoes, potatoes, barley, rye and rice.
+Unfortunately, other lectins such as chitin-binding lectins are found in tomatoes, potatoes, barley, rye, and rice.